The Magic of Python Variables

 variable

-We use variables because it allows us to have more efficency when creating our code.
-There are many ways to excute and code a program, however we always want to find the most efficent way.
-Let’s look at this example
+We use variables because it allows us to have more efficency when creating our code (imagine having to type out your phrases everytime).
+So there are many ways to excute and code a program, however we always want to find the most efficent way.
+Let’s look at this example.

 print("Hello World, Welcome")